This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking and Mountain Biking.

 Like all helmets it has an adjustable fit system, to ensure that you get the most snug fit possible, and it has an integrated visor.

-It’s available in a fairly wide range of colors and in three different sizes, namely small, medium, and large.
+It’s available in a fairly wide range of colors and three different sizes, namely small, medium, and large.
 And weighs around 13.9 oz / 395 grams and has a place to store your cycling sunglasses in the visor when you don’t need them.

-Overall, this a comfortable helmet for bike touring, mountain biking, and bikepacking and worth the cost.
+Overall, this a comfortable helmet for bike touring, mountain biking, and bikepacking, and worth the cost.

 Compare Prices: